 We have an internal stress response system designed to respond to and save us from dangerous situations (for more on the stress response see "The Stress Response").
 When we experience fear or anxiety the stress system gets activated.
 If this stress response system is activated too often for long periods of time, with very little time to recover, the system can actually become more highly sensitized to stress, making panic reactions more likely.

 What should I do about Panic Attacks?

 The first step is to figure out whether or not you've had a panic attack.
 Review the list of symptoms below.
 It's also wise to get a medical evaluation by a physician, just to rule out anything organic (hyperthyroidism for example).

-If you have had a panic attack, get some help before it develops into panic disorder.
-Panic Disorder is characterized by the “presence of recurrent, unexpected panic attacks followed by at least 1 month of persistent concern about having another panic attack”.
+If you have had a panic attack, talking with a psychologist who understands panic is vital.
+Untreated panic attacks and chronic mismanaged stress can morph into into panic disorder and sometimes agoraphobia.
+Panic Disorder is characterized by the "presence of recurrent, unexpected panic attacks followed by at least 1 month of persistent concern about having another panic attack".
 People who develop panic disorder often begin to avoid situations, people and places where they have had panic attacks in the past.

 Please remember that having a panic attack or panic disorder does not make you insane or weak.
 It just means you're human and you're overstressed.
 Your body is simply letting you know that you could use some help.